Relevant information for competition participants:

 REGISTRATION

-1. Couples composed of individuals over the age of 18, who can credibly prove at least one (1) year of residence within the area of influence of the Preliminary, and valid legal documents, may register for the competition (documents to prove citizenship or residency in the United States: US passport, green card, residential lease, student ID or work visa)
+1. Couples may register if both dancers are 18 years of age or older as of the start date of the local competition and can reliably prove, with legally valid documents, at least one (1) year of residence within the Preliminary Round area of influence (documents to prove citizenship or residency in the United States: US passport, green card, residential lease, student ID or work visa)

-2. No person may register more than once in the same category, though they may register in different categories, with the same or different partner.
-If both members of a couple reside in different cities within the area of influence of the Preliminary, they must choose and declare which city they will represent..
+2. No person may register more than once in the same category, though they may compete in different categories with the same or a different partner.

-Festivals and Cultural Nights (DGFNC), organizers of Official Preliminaries, jurors of Tango Buenos Aires Festival and Dance World Cup and its preliminaries, or the Dance Championship of the City; sponsors and/or staff of sponsoring companies of the PRELIMINARY, or anyone with a permanent or temporary relationship with the DGFNC.
+5. The following persons are ineligible to compete: staff of the DGFyNC, organizers of Official Preliminary Rounds, and judges of the Tango Buenos Aires Dance World Championship and its preliminary Rounds or the City Dance Championship; sponsors and/or staff of companies that sponsor the Preliminary Round; or any person maintaining a permanent or temporary relationship with the DGFyNC.

 ACCREDITATION

-1. For accreditation purposes, all registrants must attend on the date and time specified by the Preliminary Organization.
-The presentation of the national ID card or passport with valid residency will be required.
+1. For accreditation purposes, all registrants must attend on the date and time specified by the Preliminary Organization (Thursday May 21 from 1.00 to 3.00pm)*, and and must present their original national identification card or document, or passport with valid residency.
 In the in the case of participants with a different nationality and no green card, they should attend with a valid work visa (which allows them to stay/reside in the USA and /or a valid rent/working contract issued more than a year before the date of the competition).
-At the time of Accreditation, they will be assigned a number and informed about the dates, locations, and approximate times of their performances in the different stages of the corresponding category.
+At the time of Accreditation, competitors will receive an entry number and be informed of the dates, venues, and approximate times of their presentations at each stage of the corresponding category.

-4. The national ID card or passport and the registration form must be shown at every stage of the competition.
+7. The national ID card or document and passport submitted at the accreditation shall be presented before each day of the competition.

 COMPETITION

-1. The competition, in both categories, can be developed in 3 (three) stages, according to the schedule established by THE ORGANIZATION: a) Qualifying Round, b) Semifinal, c) Final.
+1. The competition, in both categories, can be developed in 3 (three) stages, according to the schedule established by THE ORGANIZATION: a) Qualifying Rounds, b) Semifinal, c) Final.

-b) Semifinal: Couples that have been selected in the Qualifying round will participate on Saturday April 19, 2024.
+b) Semifinal: Couples that have been selected in the Qualifying round will participate in the semifinal rounds on Saturday May 23, 2026.

-c) Final: Couples that have been selected in the Semifinal round will participate on Sunday April 20, 2024.
+c) Final: Couples that have been selected in the Semifinal round will participate in the Final rounds on Sunday May 24, 2026.

-2. For the competition to be considered official, there must be at least ten (10) couples in the Tango Escenario category and at least twenty (20) couples in the Tango de Pista category.
-If this minimum is not met, the competition will no longer be considered official, and the winning couple will not be qualified to compete in the TANGO BUENOS AIRES FESTIVAL AND WORLD CUP 2025.
+2. At the time of the competition here shall be at least ten (10) couples participating in the Qualifying stage of the Tango Escenario category and at least twenty (20) couples in the Tango de Pista category for the competition to be considered official (regardless of the number of registered couples).
+If this minimum is not met, the competition shall lose its official status, and the couple that becomes champion shall not qualify to compete in the TANGO BUENOS AIRES FESTIVAL AND DANCE WORLD CHAMPIONSHIP 2026.

 *NOTE: If there are less than the required number of competing couples registered for Tango de Pista or for the Stage Tango category, the Organization of the PRELIMINARY will be exempted from the obligation to grant the winning couple the prize consisting of full coverage of costs of travel and stay in Buenos Aires, and the Organization may choose to offer alternative prizes).

-b) Make any political or religious statement during the competition that could be offensive to the public or the organization, or that could affect the event’s development.
+b) Make any political or religious statement during the course of the competition that could be offensive to the public or the organization, or that could affect the development of the event.

-c) Engage in any unethical behavior or actions that damage the image of the Preliminary or the World Dance Cup 2025, or cause discomfort to the audience.
+c) Engage in any unethical behavior or improper actions that damage the image of the Preliminary or the 2026 Tango Dance World Championship, or cause discomfort to the public.

 JURY

-3. Any juror who has had a professional or personal relationship or been a teacher of any of the competition participants during the six (6) months prior to the event must refrain from scoring that couple.
-The organization will consider both the voluntary declarations of jurors and the information provided by participants during the registration process.
+3. Any judge who has had a professional and/or personal relationship or has been a teacher to of any participant in the Championship during a period of at least six (6) months prior to the date of the competition, shall abstain from scoring that participant.
+For this purpose, both the voluntary declarations of the judges and the information provided by the participants when completing the registration form will be taken into account.

 4. The Organization may award prizes and special mentions for second and third place, as well as other mentions as deemed appropriate.

-Any complaints made by a participant or juror should be submitted to the supervisor during the competition.
-The final decision on the dispute will be made by the supervisor, in collaboration with the institutional representative of the Ministry of Culture and THE
+If any claim or complaint is submitted by a participant or a judge, it shall be reported to the Auditor/Supervisor, within the framework of the competition.
+The decision on such matter shall be made jointly by the Observer, the institutional representative of the Ministry of Culture, and the Organization of the Preliminary.

 DANCE RULES EVALUATION CRITERIA